Chocobonii/generic-chunk-template/README.md

 this program should try to setup the development environtent for the proyect
 * Steps to compile the program:
-	The program includes a custom script for building itself, this script basically will be in charge of assembling the entire program, and setting up the environment for development, but if we manually wanted to build the program, after we have the code, we will install the packages: krb5, libgcrypt, nettle, openssl, crypto++, freeglut, git and g++.To install these packages you are going to use your packet manager (this program was made for linux) In my case it’s PACMAN, as it’s the default packet manager that comes with arch linux.
+	The program includes a custom script for building itself, this script basically will be in charge of assembling the entire program, and setting up the environment for development, but if we manually wanted to build the program, after we have the code, we will install the packages:  freeglut, git and g++.To install these packages you are going to use your packet manager (this program was made for linux) In my case it’s PACMAN, as it’s the default packet manager that comes with arch linux.

 the command to install the packages is:
 ```